rezaramadhan/latex-cv-boosted/Readme.md

 ## Build Guide

-Building is done usiing Makefile.
+You can use `make` to build the coverletter and CV.
 The default rule is to create both CV and Coverletter, but you can build both of them separately.
-The class options can be put into the `DOCOPTIONS` variable.
+The class options can be put into the `DOCOPTIONS` variable to modify the output.

 ### Example 1: Default build
 ```